Mark Hamill: Personal life

+On January 11, 1977, before shooting one of his scenes in Star Wars, Hamill was in a car accident in which he fractured his nose and left cheekbone.
+As a result, a double was used for the landspeeder pickup shots.

+Hamill was also an early fan of David Letterman, having occasionally appeared on Late Night with David Letterman, as well as taping every episode and keeping a journal documenting the show.
+After encountering writer Chris Elliott, Hamill was asked for assistance in helping determine the 1,000th Viewer Mail that Letterman had answered.
+His practice continued to Letterman's new show on CBS, but eventually stopped.

+In January 2025, Hamill and his wife evacuated their home in Malibu, California due to the Palisades Fire.
+Hamill later moved to a rented house in Los Feliz.

+Relationships and family

-According to a 1981 profile in People, Hamill's "first serious love" was actor Anne Wyndham, cast as his sister on General Hospital, with whom he had an offscreen relationship.
+According to a 1981 profile in People, Hamill's "first serious love" was actress Anne Wyndham, cast as his sister on General Hospital, with whom he had an offscreen relationship.
 He would later describe experiencing seasons of on-set awkwardness while working with her after their relationship ended.
 In a 2017 interview, he attributed his long, happy marriage to a non-actor to learning, through his relationship with Wyndham, the dangers of being in a relationship with a fellow actor.

 On December 17, 1978, Hamill married dental hygienist Marilou York in a private civil ceremony.
-They have three children: Nathan Elias (born June 1979), Griffin Tobias (born March 1983), and Chelsea Elizabeth (born July 1988).
+They have three children: Nathan Elias, Griffin Tobias, and Chelsea Elizabeth.
 Nathan was born during the production of The Empire Strikes Back and had a cameo appearance as one of the Royal Guards of Naboo in Star Wars: Episode I – The Phantom Menace.
 Chelsea made a photographic appearance as an infant Axel Walker in the 1990 television series The Flash; the same photograph was used in the 2014 series.
 All three have cameos as Resistance soldiers in The Last Jedi.

-On January 11, 1977, before shooting one of his scenes in Star Wars, Hamill was in a car accident in which he fractured his nose and left cheekbone.
-As a result, a double was used for the landspeeder pickup shots.
-According to a recorded interview, he was driving his BMW on a freeway, became distracted, and seeing that he was missing his offramp, attempted to negotiate four lanes of traffic.
-Hamill later said that the stories surrounding his injuries had become exaggerated.
-Confirming that he had only broken his nose, he observed that "over the years it's [been] built up into having my face reconstructed with plastic surgery."
+In addition to his three children, Hamill has a granddaughter, Autumn, through his oldest son Nathan.